 Give them topics to research on the iPad/tablet.
-Incorporate reading into school homework by finding the answers or information using child friendly websites.
+Incorporate reading into school homework by finding the answers or information using child-friendly websites.

-Try audio books: listening to books still exposes children to the language of books such as similes and adjectives.
+Try audiobooks: listening to books still exposes children to the language of books such as similes and adjectives.

-Buy a comic as a treat (when did they become so expensive!!) during the half term break or when you go away on holiday.
+Buy a comic as a treat (when did they become so expensive!!) during the half-term break or when you go away on holiday.

 Sit and read your own books to show that YOU enjoy reading.
-Share your excitement for the new book which you've just got, talk about how you can't wait to read your book when you've finished work, etc.
+Share your excitement for the new book that you've just got, talk about how you can't wait to read your book when you've finished work, etc.